DylanWhitehead/AutoFontInstaller/README.md

 ## Usage

-Follow these steps to successfully install your font files:
+Follow these steps to install your font files successfully:
 1. Download and unzip the font files you want to install.
 2. Place all the unzipped font files/folders in one folder to act as the directory.
 3. Run the `build/font_installer` application.